So many of my clients come in with this pressure to be better.

 What if you kept only what felt good—and let the rest go?

-You don’t do any of it.
+Or maybe you’re on the other end of the spectrum, where you don’t do any of it.
 You sit there feeling like you should.

 You don’t meditate.
 You don’t journal.
 You don’t drink celery juice.